Skip to main content

 This LoadSimulation can be mixed with: [RampingInject, Inject, InjectRandom, Pause]

-Example: This simulation will start injecting Scenario copies with a random rate of 50 to 70 copies per 1 second for 30 seconds.
-Each Scenario copy will be executed only once and then destroyed.
+Example: This simulation will start injecting Scenario instances with a random rate of 50 to 70 copies per 1 second for 30 seconds.
+Each Scenario instance will be executed only once and then destroyed.

 Scenario.Create("scenario", async context =>